-Human papillomavirus (HPV) is a family of viruses which cause a range of serious diseases.
+Human papillomavirus (HPV) is a family of viruses which cause a range of serious diseases including cervical cancer, mouth cancer and genital warts.

 It is passed on through sexual contact (most often intercourse) with an infected person.
 People can carry and pass on the virus without showing any symptoms themselves.
 Before a vaccine was introduced, 40% of women aged 20 to 24 years carried types of the virus which cause cancer.